jlewis-89/Milestone-Project-2/README.md

 * BS5 - bootstrap navbar
 * BS5 - Form Layout and Button with additional CSS
 * Code Institute - Email JS Module
+* YouTube Card Game Mentioned in Credit section above

 ## Acknowledgements
 This work would not have been possible with out the assitance of:
 * Code Institute and City of Bristol College as a joint Content & Training Provider
 * My Mentor Rohit Sharma - Providing project guidance in the inital phase
-* My friend Dave J Horrocks - Providing advice, wisdom and guidance, without giving me any code!
+* My friend Dave J Horrocks - Providing advice, wisdom and guidance, without giving me any code